 The constant sweeping motion helps to clear sawdust out of the cut, and thereby prevent the blade from binding up.
 Even so, friction against the blade is intense.
 Smoke sometimes issues from the cut line.
 If this happens, I just back the saw out and let things cool down for a second.

-With the trim severed, I can begin carefully removing the rotted portion, and getting a replacement ready.
+With the trim severed, I begin to carefully removing the rotted portion, and I get a replacement piece ready.

 2.Cutting And Notching Metal

 The second-most common use I have for the oscillating tool is efficiently cutting metal surfaces.